-Building a good credit is essential for a prosperous financial future.
-To buy a house or make other large purchases you will need a good credit.
-To borrowers with a high credit score, lenders approve loans willing to provide more favorable credit conditions.
+Creating of a good creditworthiness is essential for a prosperous future.
+When you want to buy a house or make other large purchases – good credit will be needed.
+For those who want to borrow money and have high credit rating, creditors approve loans ready to give more advantageous credit terms.

-When you are a college student, you are only at the beginning of this path, or you do not have a credit history at all.
-In the latter case, you are one of almost 15% of Americans who do not have a credit rating, most of whom are young people.
+While you study in a college, you are only at the beginning of this path, or you do not have a credit history at all.
+In the latter case, you are one of almost 15% of Americans who do not own a good credit, majority of them are youth.

-If you are still young, then it may seem like you have a lot of time, but building a good credit is not a matter of one day, since one of the parameters affecting is the length of a successful credit history.
+If you are still young, then it may seem like you have a lot of time, but building a good credit is not a matter of one day, since one of the parameters affecting is the successful history of creditworthiness duration.

-To understand how to build good credit for college students, read this credit building guide.
+To understand how to build good credit for college students, read this credit creating and developing guide.

 Why do you need a credit rating?

-A credit rating is an assessment of the credit behavior of each borrower, which helps lenders to determine the degree of risk, when considering an application from borrowers.
+Borrower’s rating is an assessment of the credit behavior of each borrower, which helps creditors to determine the degree of risk, when considering an application from borrowers.
 It is expressed in numbers in the form of credit points.

-Credit scores are added or subtracted depending on the length of the credit history, the timely payment, the total amount of debt, the number of loans, the balance of credit cards and other variables.
+Credit points are added or subtracted depending on the length of the credit history, the timely paying, the full sum of obligations, the number of loans, the balance of all borrower’s credit cards and different variables.

 How a college student can build a credit

-College time is great for laying the foundations of your successful financial future with excellent opportunities.
+College study period is cool for laying the foundations of your successful financial future with great opportunities.
 To do this, you do not have to specifically break away from the educational process or fun student life after class.

 We suggest that you familiarize yourself with several ways to build a good credit for college students rating that are available to college students.